pfdubois/BridgeBidding/source/InterestingGadgets.rst

 .. index:: Modern Super Accept

-After a transfer to a major, accepting the transfer shows less than four trump.
+After a transfer to a major, accepting the transfer shows fewer than four trump.
 With four trump:

 * Jump accepting shows a minimal hand with four trump.